KewbitXMR/haveno-app/README.md

 Once you have setup your environment, you can obtain the latest current pre-release from the [Releases](https://github.com/KewbitXMR/haveno-plus/releases) page, where there will likely be daily updates.

-**Important**: For the Haveno Plus app to function correctly, you must have Orbot installed and activated on your device.
-Orbot is a free proxy app that empowers other apps to use the internet more securely.
-Follow these instructions to set up Orbot:
+**Important**: For the Haveno Plus app to function correctly, you must follow the instructions in the guide.

+## Setup your mobile device

+### Install Orbot

+To ensure all traffic is routed securely through Tor, you must install and activate Orbot on your device:

-Download Orbot from the [Google Play Store](https://play.google.com/store/apps/details?id=org.torproject.android).
+1. Download Orbot from the [Google Play Store](https://play.google.com/store/apps/details?id=org.torproject.android).
-Open Orbot and follow the on-screen instructions to activate it.
+2. Open Orbot and follow the on-screen instructions to activate it.

+### Install Haveno Plus

+Currently Haveno Plus client in general is available as alpha pre-release builds which can be downloaded for Android only from the [Releases Download](https://github.com/KewbitXMR/haveno-plus/releases) page.

+## Setup your desktop or server

+## Install Haveno Plus Desktop

+To make the installation process easier, I have created a fork of the original Haveno Daemon, which allows you run an installer to setup the program.
+Simply run the Haveno Plus installer for your OS distribution, which supports [Windows](https://github.com/KewbitXMR/haveno-plus/releases), [Linux](https://github.com/KewbitXMR/haveno-plus/releases) and [MacOS](https://github.com/KewbitXMR/haveno-plus/releases).

+## Status

+The project is currently in public pre-release stage, this is aimed at recieving valuable feedback on improvements to the platform.
+All pre-release builds are setup on the haveno stagenet and the test daemons are hosted by myself and some members of the community.

+## Security

+It's important to note that the **pre-release builds are not intended to be used for any kind of financial transactions** at this time, please read the current licence for this project under the LICENSE.md.
+Additonally, it's recommended to install these builds on disposable phones or Android emulators rather than your main devices, though realistically it should be fine depending on where you live.
+Please be aware that the application automatically routes all traffic through Tor (see [The Tor Project](https://thetorproject.org)) which may be illegal in certain jurisdications.
+It is not possible to use a clearnet daemon, for your security.

+### Network Endorsements

+We are not endorsing or dencouncing any particular currently operating networks from the Haveno Plus platform, you'll have the ability to choose your network, upon official release.

+## Project Activity

+I am currently working on this project fulltime and will be for at least the next 2 months, whereby continued support would require sponsorships or bounties for certain features.

 ## Roadmap